 Open-source RPA quickstart guide

 Welcome to Robocorp!
-This quickstart teaches you the basics of our products, how to build software robots in Visual Studio Code (VS Code), and orchestrate them in Control Room.
+This quickstart teaches you the basics of our products, how to build software robots in Visual Studio Code (VS Code) and our Automation Studio, and orchestrate them in Control Room.
 As we go through the process of software robot development, we will explain our approach to Robotic Process Automation (RPA) in more detail.

 Robocorp was founded on the realization that robotic process automation is fundamentally a developer domain.
-That's why we build our automation stack and products mainly with developers in mind, but developers are people too!
-So our design approach is to use syntax and language that is easy to read and write (Robot Framework).
-Pure Python robots are also supported natively!
+That's why we build our enterprise-grade automation stack and products mainly with developers in mind!
+Our design approach is to use syntax and language that is easy to read and write (Robot Framework).
+Python robots are also supported natively!

 Start building software robots today

-Next, install Visual Studio Code with the Robocorp extensions.
-Visual Studio Code with Robocorp extensions offers everything you need to create software robots using human-readable syntax.
+Next, [install Visual Studio Code with the Robocorp extensions](/developer-tools/visual-studio-code Studio Code with Robocorp extensions offers everything you need to create software robots using human-readable syntax.
 It's a complete Integrated Development Environment (IDE) and free to use!

 Choose the next steps based on your role or interest